JatinderSingh1981/Homely_TakeHomeExercise/README.md

 ```
 Add comments here
+- One of the assumptions I made when starting this exercise was the use of '=' when getting data for Suburb and not to use 'like' clause

 - I am treating the listings table as the MaterializedView.
 Possible enhancements include adding fields like
 - StateCode, StateId, CategoryTypeCode, CategoryTypeName, StatusTypeCode, StatusTypeName.